 The Crohns & Colitis Foundation of America provides information on clinical trials available nationally.

-One of the benefits of the IBD Center is our comprehensive approach to treatment.
-The IBD Center team includes specialists in internal medicine, colorectal surgery, diet, pharmacy and psychology working together to support our IBD patients.
+One of the benefits of the IBD Clinic is our comprehensive approach to treatment.
+The IBD Clinic team includes specialists in internal medicine, colorectal surgery, diet, pharmacy and psychology working together to support our IBD patients.
 Our researchers are advancing the field of IBD medicine through new studies and clinical trials.